wp-plugins/subscribe-to-comments-reloaded/trunk/readme.txt

 * It has a "clean uninstall" procedure
 * All the messages are fully customizable, no poEdit required
 * Available in multiple languages
+* It works with Wordpress in 'multisite' mode (network activation), if used in conjunction with [Proper Network Activation](http://wordpress.org/extend/plugins/proper-network-activation/)
 * It ignores Spam comments
 * It's compatible with [Fluency Admin](http://deanjrobinson.com/projects/fluency-admin/) and [QTranslate](http://wordpress.org/extend/plugins/qtranslate/)
 * It has a truckload of options to customize its behavior